 Cruises departing on 01, 09, 17 June 2022 are 9 days duration on board MS Fridtjof Nansen and have the below itinerary.

-Cruises departing on 18, 28 July 2021 and 28 July, 07 August 2022 are 11 days duration on board MS Fram and include stops in Husavik and Djupavik.
+Cruises departing on 28 July, 07 August 2022 are 11 days duration on board MS Fram and include stops in Husavik and Djupavik.
 Please ask us for details of the 11 day itinerary.

 Today make your own way to the pier to join your vessel MS Fridtjof Nansen.
 If time allows prior to embarkation perhaps explore the city which has wonderful museums including the National Museum, displaying artefacts from the first settlement to the modern age, for an excellent overview of Iceland's history and culture.
 The Reykjavik 871+2 Settlement Museum, an archaeological museum based around a tenth century Viking longhouse unearthed in 2001.
 You may also like the Reykjavik Art Museum and the National Gallery.